 Charlie Fletcher is an experienced musician, teacher and arts professional who has taught in both formal and informal education settings.
-Before moving into the arts he had a successful career in business and IT.
-He has worked with 1000’s of young people and adults across Hampshire on a range of arts activities and delivered workshops across a range of disciplines from music to IT to curation.
+Before moving into the arts he had a successful career in business and IT and has worked with 1000’s of young people and adults on a range of arts activities.
 In 2007 Charlie became Mestre for the newly formed Big Noise Community Samba Band and also completed his Post Graduate course in World Music Studies ; spending time in The Gambia conducting fieldwork in local schools.
-In December 2007 Charlie and Amba founded the UVG with the aim of providing an opportunity for young people who had an interest in singing to come together and share their passion.
-10 years on the UVG has expanded its activities and become one of the leading music charities for young people in the Portsmouth area.
+Charlie has taken the organisation from its small beginnings to what is now a major music charity making a significant impact on young peoples lves and on the musical profile of the Portsmouth area and In 2013 Charlie was invited to Buckingham Palace in recognition of his work with the charity.

 Amba Tremain is The UVG’s Musical Director.
 A professional musician, session singer, songwriter and band leader who has been performing since the age of 5.
 She trained at Tring Park Performing Arts school in Hertfordshire and has been working in the performing arts and music industry ever since.
 A versatile vocalist, she is capable of many different vocal styles and genres and brings together technical excellence and a vast range of industry experience.
 Her achievements include a gold disc for her backing vocals on Eva Cassidy’s 2008 album ‘Somewhere’ and providing backing vocals on the 2013 album ‘This is what I do’ by Boy George.
 Amba is also affiliated as a songwriter with Syco/Sony and Atlantic records working with artists including Ella Henderson, Newton Faulkner and Jerry Williams.